 |

-furs and heated with a glowing brazier.
+with furs and heated with a glowing brazier.

 Come inside, and take a seat, said the woman.

-human wise women and their extraordinary powers, and had been
+of human wise women and their extraordinary powers, and had been

-expecting an old crone, bowed down by a lifetimes experience.
+expecting an old crone, bowed down by a lifetimes experience,

-But the woman inviting him to sit beside her was no older than
+but the woman inviting him to sit beside her was no older than

 Eowyna vibrant beauty with hair the colour of carantaur